-In just two minutes and 19 seconds, the new Movement for Black Lives short film provides a highlight reel of African American oppression that spans 400 years.
+In just two minutes and 19 seconds, the Movement for Black Lives short film released in 2020 provided a highlight reel of African American oppression that spans 400 years.

 The juxtapositions are jarring in the Independence Day-themed video.
 A historic image of a Black toddler picking cotton slams into a modern picture of a masked Black boy marching in protest.
 Imagery of fireworks at the Lincoln Memorial follows footage of flash grenades being lobbed at protesters.
 Regal shots of Black soldiers standing in formation dissolve into a forlorn image of a homeless Black veteran.